-*New info: Please wear a mask unless you have an exemption, please arrive at your appointment time and not before to allow me sufficient time to clean down between patients, and I'm now treating from the Scandinavian lodge in the rear garden, so you can now come straight through the 5 bar gate and down the driveway.
+*New info: Please arrive at your EXACT APPOINTMENT TIME AND NOT BEFORE to allow me sufficient time to clean down between patients, and I'm now treating from the Scandinavian lodge in the rear garden, so you can now come straight through the 5 bar gate and down the driveway.
 Arabella and Barkley (the labradors) would appreciate you closing the gate securely when you arrive and leave.

 I remember my first sports massage very well.
 I was actually a little nervous and also unsure about things like what to wear and the whole etiquette of the occasion.
 So here's a little bit of info for your first visit that you may not want to ask or perhaps haven't thought of.
 Either way I hope it makes your visit a bit less daunting, especially if you've been lucky enough to be given one of our gift certificates by family or friends!

 So, firstly what to wear?

 The nature of my treatments requires me to have contact with your skin to treat your muscles.
 I use a hypoallergenic massage oil for this which absorbs quickly into the skin so after your treatment your skin should feel nice and soft and in no way greasy.
 However if you have long hair it's preferable that you have some means of securing it out of the way.

 If you come along in your day to day clothes that's fine as you'll be able to change, in private, into either sports kit or down to your underwear, the choice is 100% yours, however leggings prevent effective treatment so shorts (or skorts - feel free to google those if you're not a runner) are preferable.
 Some people if they are able to, come along in their sports kit for ease but if ladies could please avoid wearing a sports bra as a strappy designs make reaching certain muscles problematic.